microsoftgraph/msgraph-sample-botframework/tutorial/03-register-app.md

     - Set **Name** to `Graph Calendar Bot Auth`.
     - Set **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts**.
     - Under **Redirect URI**, set the first drop-down to `Web` and set the value to `https://token.botframework.com/.auth/web/redirect`.

+    > **NOTE:** `https://token.botframework.com/.auth/web/redirect` is the default Bot Framework OAuth redirect URL for the public Azure cloud with no data residency requirements.
+Depending on your environment, you may need to use a different redirect URL.
+See [OAuth URL support in Azure Bot Service](https://docs.microsoft.com/azure/bot-service/ref-oauth-redirect-urls?view=azure-bot-service-4.0) for more information.

 1. Select **Register**.
 On the **Graph Calendar Bot Auth** page, copy the value of the **Application (client) ID** and save it, you will need it in the following steps.